77. REPAIRING THE RADIO

 Amy: What an awful noise!
 Turn it off, Alan.

-Alan: In’t understand what
+n’t understand what

 happened to this set.
 Who used it this morning?